 Make sure you have a secure internet connection

-Public and free Wi Fi internet access is commonly found everywhere from cafes to airports these days.
+Public and free Wi-Fi internet access are commonly found everywhere from cafes to airports these days.
 If you are using a device with critical information such as your credit card information or business data do not connect it to a public Wi-Fi network.
 Only use a secure connection that is set up with a username and password, so that only authorized users can enter the system.
 This way, any discrepancies can be traced back.

 Lock your computer system

 Be vigilant when it comes to computer security.
 Lock your computer system when you are out of the office just as you do your home, car, and office when leaving them.